shen-shanshan/ascend-docs/README.md

-# The documentation of Ascend doc
+# The Doc of Ascend Supported Open Source project

-This repository is a collection of documentation for ascend native support opensource projects.
+This repository is a collection of documentation for Ascend supported open source projects.

 # Structure